pagkly/Zed/Investopedia3/What Is Discretionary Income.md

 Discretionary income is the amount of an individual's income that is left for spending, investing, or saving after paying taxes and paying for personal necessities, such as food, shelter, and clothing.

-Discretionary income includes [money spent on luxury items, vacations](https://www.investopedia.com/financial-edge/0512/the-spending-habits-of-americans.aspx), and nonessential goods and services.
+Discretionary income includes [[money spent on luxury items, vacations]](https://www.investopedia.com/financial-edge/0512/the-spending-habits-of-americans.aspx), and nonessential goods and services.
 Because discretionary income is the first to shrink amid a job loss or pay reduction, businesses that sell discretionary goods tend to suffer the most during economic downturns and recessions.

 ## Understanding Discretionary Income